daisukeiot/Azure-DPS-Custom-Allocation/README.md

 Configure your device with ID Scope, Symmetric Key, and Registration Id.

 > [!TIP]
-> After creating enrollment(s), you can use symmetrick key from AZ CLI output and ID Scope from `outputs` to configure your devices
+> After creating enrollment(s), you can use symmetric key from AZ CLI output and ID Scope from `outputs` to configure your devices
 > ![Portal 06](media/Azure-Portal-06.png)

 ## 5. Provision device